jgargallo/aiohttp-paginator/README.md

         return self.kwargs
 ```
 You need to implement the following methods:
-- num_pages: total number of pages based on the response of the first request
+- `num_pages`: total number of pages based on the response of the first request
-- next_url: based on the page, provides the next url to be requested
+- `next_url`: based on the page, provides the next url to be requested
-- next_request_params: as next_url, provides the parameters that will be passed
+- `next_request_params`: as next_url, provides the parameters that will be passed
 to [aiohttp.ClientSession.request](http://aiohttp.readthedocs.io/en/stable/client_reference.html#aiohttp.ClientSession.request)